aarondettmann/twitter-scraper/README.rst

     python twitter.py down elonmusk -p 5

-You can visualize data using the **plot** mode.
+**Plotting** You can visualize data using the **plot** mode.
 As a second argument, specify the JSON file with the twitter data you downloaded in the previous step.
 Example

 .. code::

     python twitter.py plot data/elonmusk_2020-04-01_1030/data.json

-When downloading Twitter data, it is stored in a JSON format.
+**Excel files** When downloading Twitter data, it is stored in a JSON format.
 The data may be converted to an Excel file as shown in the example below.

 .. code::